SCRN-VRC/Chess-Shader-With-Artificial-Intelligence/README.md

 * Castling during a check (too lazy to check)
 * Pawn promotions only works on pieces that are already captured (i.e. If the pawn reaches the end, your queens alive but the rooks dead, the pawn becomes a rook.)
 This is because there's no room left to store extra information based on how I implemented stuff
 * Depth of 2, this AI's very dumb in the late game
-* Bad board evaluation function, I just copied some numbers off a site
+* ~~Bad board evaluation function, I just copied some numbers off a site~~ (I fixed a big bug so it should work ok now)
 * Lots of wasted space, no dynamic memory allocation in shaders

 ## Setup for VRChat (Sorry doesn't work in-game yet, the setups wrong)